 Kaiser Permanent logo

-Pathway Homes to Conduct Direct Outreach to Chronically Homeless in DC and Fairfax
+Pathway Homes to Conduct Direct Outreach to Chronically Homeless in DC and Fairfax to Help Move into Housing

 FAIRFAX, Va.
 (January 27, 2022) — Pathway Homes, a nonprofit providing mental health services—starting with safe, stable housing—to individuals marginalized by poverty and inequity, is working to support the region’s efforts to provide services to homeless single adults who are unsheltered.
 Pathway Homes is hiring an outreach specialist that will work in the field in Fairfax County and Washington, DC to locate chronically homeless residents and help move them into permanent supportive housing.